-Brazil To Escape Recession In First Quarter Of 2017, Says Minister
+Brazil to escape recession in first quarter of 2017, says minister

-RIO DE JANEIRO, Feb 2 -- Brazilian Finance Minister Henrique Meirelles said on Wednesday that his country is returning to a path of growth and will manage to escape recession in the first quarter of 2017, China's Xinhua news agency reported.
+Brazilian Finance Minister Henrique Meirelles said on Wednesday that his country is returning to a path of growth and will manage to escape recession in the first quarter of 2017.
 The Brazilian economy has faced a recession over the last two years.

 Discussions